-We are sometimes asked how to check scale calibration or how often to do scale calibration and the answers can vary depending on your situation.
-For most scales it is a good idea to have them checked at least a couple times a year.
+We are sometimes asked how to check your scale or how often do you need to calibrate your scales and the answers can vary depending on your situation.
+For most situations, it is a good idea to have scales checked at least a couple times a year.
 Depending on how important scales are in your business, you might want to have our factory trained technicians check them every month or every quarter.
 To check the scale you simply put an item on the scale and see what it weighs.
 Ideally this would be a certified test weight or it can be some other "known" weight.
 Then check to see if the scale is displaying the right weight.
 Another example might be if you own a portable truck scale, you should probably calibrate that scale every time you move it from one location to another location.
 Or at least check it with a known weight to make sure the accuracy is still acceptable.

 SCALE CALIBRATION PROCEDURE